Written by Lariab Ahmad | Visual Artist, Entrepreneur, Writer, Curator, Mentor

 The artworks evoke the notions of dominance and playfulness where the artist is telling his own tale in a rigorous manner through the subjects of his paintings.
 The works respond to Buland’s life experiences and his ideas of mistreatment and abandonment.

-Buland states; ‘Considering these topics as my extension, I adore them and adorn them with a very personal palette of colors and execution.
+Buland states; ‘Considering these topics as my extension, I adore them and adorn them with a very personal palette of colours and execution.
 Each of the ordinary subjects becomes a celebration of my being as it finds its way on my canvas by painting those who are not neglected.’

-PORTRAIT OF GILLGATI, oils on Board, Buland Iqbal, all copyrights retained by the artist, 2020.
+Right: PORTRAIT OF GILLGATI, oils on Board, Buland Iqbal, all copyrights retained by the artist, 2020.